Meet the team

 Margaret Mary Rafferty

 Appointed to the Board in 2019, Margaret Mary was previously the Chief Executive at Ceteris for over ten years.
 She has a wealth of property management experience as well as business development, sales, marketing and financial management knowledge.
+She is experienced in accessing grant funding for Charitable Organisations, particularly those supporting the homeless and people with addictions.
 Margaret Mary has personal experience of the value of support Scottish Autism offers to autistic people and their families.

 Dorry McLaughlin